14 Weeks Pregnant

 Frequently Asked Questions

 Q: I felt something — was that the baby?
-A: Possibly!
-“Quickening” feels like flutters, gas, bubbles, or popcorn.
-First-time moms usually 18-22 weeks.
-Earlier (16-18 wk) in subsequent pregnancies [2].
+A: It’s possible!
+“Quickening” often feels like flutters, gas, bubbles, or even popcorn popping.
+First-time moms usually feel it between 18 and 22 weeks, though those who’ve been pregnant before may notice it earlier, around 16 to 18 weeks [2].

 Q: Is it safe to dye my hair now?
 A: Yes.
-Limited absorption, very low risk.
-Highlights preferred (less scalp contact).
-No data showing harm [1].
+Only a limited amount is absorbed, and the risk is very low.
+Highlights are often preferred since they involve less scalp contact, and there’s no data showing harm [1].

 For Dads

-- Plan the babymoon together — best window is now through week 28.
-Pick somewhere accessible, low-Zika, walkable.
-Balance rest with low-key activities.
-Document it.
+- Plan the babymoon together — the best window is now through week 28.
+Choose somewhere accessible, low-risk for Zika, and easy to walk around.
+Balance rest with a few low-key activities, and be sure to document the trip.

-- Reignite date nights — second trimester is energy peak.
-Plan a dinner out, a hike, a movie.
-Don’t let baby consume couple identity.
+- Reignite your date nights — the second trimester is often an energy peak, so take advantage of it.
+Plan a dinner out, a hike, or a movie.
+Don’t let the baby consume your identity as a couple just yet.

-- Research pediatricians — interview 2-3 (Bayside Pediatrics, Washington Township, Palo Alto Medical Foundation).
-Questions: hours, on-call, hospital affiliation, vaccination policy, after-hours line.
+- Research pediatricians — interview two or three, such as those at Bayside Pediatrics, Washington Township, or Palo Alto Medical Foundation.
+Good questions to ask: office hours, on-call coverage, hospital affiliation, vaccination policy, and the after-hours line.

-- Pray for continued brain and muscle development — vocal cords active, facial muscles working, intentional prayer for personality emerging.
+- Pray for continued brain and muscle development — your baby’s vocal cords are active and the facial muscles are working, a beautiful moment to pray intentionally for the personality emerging.

 Sources